ef10007/Holiday_Vibes/README.md

 * Main
 It will display the main page including search and recommendation section.
+(10.Mar.2019: Skyscanner Widget has been loaded on the right-top card.)

 * Login
 We are going to emphasise the advantage of signing up such as users can personalise their preferences ( weather conditions, the range of ticket prices, create their holiday schedule, etc.).
 Once the user has logged in, session cookies will be set to maintain the session of the user.